Polar

 - Enter

-the polar function with this syntax: 2*cos(3*t)
+the function with this syntax: 2*cos(3*t) -

-- (Note: t is theta)
+(Note: t is theta)

 - Enter

-marked t From and To,
+and pi at the labels marked as t From and To,

 respectively.